kabanero-io/kabanero-security/pipelines/samples/signing-operator/README.md

 In order to build and deploy the operator, the following prerequisite packages need to be installed:
 - go version 1.13 or later
-- operator SDK version 1.11.0
+- Operator SDK version 0.11.0
 - Openshift Container Platform 4.2 CLI

 ## Building the sample operator